VorosDana/book_app/README.md

 ## Change Log
-#### 02-26-2019 9:37pm - Application now has a fully-functional framework, with a stand-in filepath to index page
+#### 02-26-2019 9:37am - Application now has a fully-functional framework, with a stand-in filepath to index page
-Number and name of feature: Feature 1, Fast Load-up and intitial deployment
+Number and name of feature: Feature 1, Fast Load-up and frame-work

 Estimate of time needed to complete: 30 min